 known_hosts file for the key to authenticate.

 There are two options for rebooting your instance - Soft reboot and Hard reboot.
-A soft reboot request that all running processes complete their current task and terminate.
+A soft reboot requests that all running processes complete their current task and terminate.
 A hard reboot forces all running processes to terminate immediately without giving them an opportunity to complete any active tasks.

 Warning: A hard reboot should only be performed when a soft reboot is not an option as a hard reboot prevents the OS from properly shutting down.
 This can result in data loss or corruption.

 Managing a public cloud instance with OVHcloud is a seamless process via the OVHcloud Manager.
 For more information about various tasks you can perform using Public Cloud Services, please check out the Public Cloud Services section.